dotnet/roslynator/docs/cli/commands/generate-doc/index.md

 ##### `--include-ienumerable`

-Indicates whether interface System\.Collections\.IEnumerable should be included in a documentation if a type also implements interface System\.Collections\.Generic\.IEnumerable\<T\>\.
+Indicates whether interface System\.Collections\.IEnumerable should be included in a documentation if a type also implements interface System\.Collections\.Generic\.IEnumerable&lt;T&gt;\.

 ##### `--include-inherited-interface-members`